ocamllabs/ocaml/readme.md

 * trunk: The OCaml compiler trunk
 * open_types: Adds open types to OCaml
 * 4.00+open_types: Add open types to the 4.00 release branch of OCaml
+* yacc-force: Add a "force" feature to OCamlYacc to support the "lexer hack"

 ### Tags